 4.2.1 Authoring APIs.
-After logging in with a GitHub account, students are able to create a new noggin, a single-purpose tool backed by a chosen AI model (from the supported backends OpenAI [2], Anthropic [3], and Replicate [1]), alongside a stored prompt template and model configuration.
+After logging in with a GitHub account, students are able to create a new noggin, a single-purpose "tool" backed by a chosen AI model (from the supported backends OpenAI1, Anthropic2, and Replicate3), alongside a stored prompt template and model configuration.
 REAGENT supports both text and image output.

-Noggins' prompt templates are authored using a rich prompt editor that supports chat turns (for use with "chat"-style LLMs) and typed template variable placeholders (Figure 2, A).
+Noggins' prompt templates are authored using a rich prompt editor that supports chat turns (for use with "chat"-style LLMs) and typed template variable placeholders (Figure 1, A).
 When authoring a prompt template, students implicitly construct an API input interface through the insertion of text or image variables into their prompt.
-For models that support output structure specification, REAGENT provides a visual editor to customize the output format of the noggin (Figure 2, C).
+For models that support output structure specification, REAGENT provides a visual editor to customize the output format of the noggin (Figure 1, C).

 4.2.2 Using your Noggin.
-Students can experiment with their noggin's API in REAGENT'S "Use" pane (Figure 2, D).
+Students can experiment with their noggin's API in REAGENT'S "Use" pane (Figure 1, D).
 Students can specify each noggin's budget (specified in US cents) individually, subject to a global instructor-chosen maximum over all of their budgets; runs that would go over-budget are canceled.
-Responses are streamed to a view that also shows exactly the prompt as it was sent to the model (Figure 2, G).
-Students are provided with pre-filled code snippets that can be used to invoke the noggin, either through a direct URL or a POST request in code (Figure 2, E).
+Responses are streamed to a view showing exactly the prompt as it was sent to the model (Figure 1, G).
+Students are also provided pre-filled code snippets that can be used to invoke the noggin, either through a URL GET request or a POST request in code (Figure 1, E).
 The noggin's API inputs match the variables from the prompt editor, effectively creating an API that abstracts away the underlying AI model and instead presents a single-purpose tool.

-Some API features were designed to mitigate risks from API keys being leaked by students, e.g., to public GitHub repositories: each noggin's API key can be used only for that particular noggin, inputs are truncated to prevent overly costly request parameters, and noggin budgets are capped by default so that even leaked keys cannot overspend.
+Some API features were designed to mitigate risks from API keys being leaked by students, e.g. to public GitHub repositories: each noggin's API key can be used only for that particular noggin, inputs are truncated to prevent overly-long request parameters, and noggin budgets are capped by default so that even leaked keys cannot overspend.
 We did experience a student reporting the accidental leakage of a REAGENT API key on a public code repository, and we reassured the student that no harm was done.

-The API backing each noggin is designed to be robust, searching for API keys and variable inputs wherever they may be present in the request (in URL parameters as well as in URL- or JSON-encoded POST data) and accepting images in various formats (data URLs, inferring image types through their payload data when the MIME prefix is missing, or external URLs fetched by the API server).
-Features such as this added API robustness and the API's pre-emptive run cost prediction are designed to offer guardrails and assistance, especially for students without much experience using APIs.
+The API backing each noggin is designed to be robust, searching for API keys and variable inputs wherever they may be present in the request (in URL parameters as well as in URL- or JSON-encoded POST data) and accepting image inputs in a variety of formats (base64 data URLs, inferring image types through their payload data when the MIME prefix is missing, or external URLs fetched by the API server).
+Features such as this added API robustness and the API's pre-emptive run cost prediction are designed with an education context in mind, offering guardrails and assistance, especially for students without much experience using APIs.

 REAGENT shows students every run of the noggin, including those made through the API.
-This provides a default logging baseline that can help debug and attribute errors, showing exactly what was sent to and received from the AI.
+This provides a default logging baseline that can help debug and attribute errors, showing exactly what the AI "saw" and how it responded.

 4.2.3 Collaboration.
 Students are added by their instructors to an "organization" within REAGENT, which centralizes API billing by routing noggin requests through an instructor-specified API key.
-Course staff can choose how much total budget should be permitted across all of a member's noggins.